 Farmington is a tiny town located in the state of Pennsylvania.
 With a population of 735 people and just one neighborhood, Farmington is the 899th largest community in Pennsylvania.

-When you are in Farmington, you'll notice that it is more blue-collar than most other communities in America.
-35.05% of Farmington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Farmington is a blue-collar town, with 35.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Farmington is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Farmington who work in personal care services (16.49%), sales jobs (11.34%), and art, media, and design (10.31%).

 Of important note, Farmington is also a town of artists.
 Farmington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Farmington’s character.